Green Boating

 photo by: Salish Seacrets Adventures

 Boaters play a crucial role in safeguarding the diverse species that inhabit the Salish Sea.
-As you explore and enjoy the stunning waters and shores, it’s important to minimize your wake.
-Whether you’re on a sailboat or powerboat, continue reading to discover how you can lessen your impact on the wildlife and communities that rely on these waters for sustenance and shelter.
+As you explore and enjoy the stunning waters and shores, minimizing your wake is important.
+Whether on a sailboat or powerboat, continue reading to discover how you can lessen your impact on the wildlife and communities that rely on these waters for sustenance and shelter.

 Image courtesy Florian Graner